-- After initiation of ART or modification of therapy because of virologic failure.
-Plasma viral load should be measured before initiation of ART and within 2 to 4 weeks but no later than 8 weeks after treatment initiation or modification (AIII).
-The purpose of the measurements is to confirm an adequate initial virologic response to ART, indicating appropriate regimen selection and patient adherence to therapy.
-Repeat viral load measurement should be performed at 4- to 8-week intervals until the level falls below the assay's limit of detection (BIII). - In virologically suppressed patients in whom ART was modified because of drug toxicity or for regimen simplification.
+- After initiation of ART.
+Plasma viral load should be measured before initiation of ART and within 4 to 8 weeks after treatment initiation (AIII).
+The purpose of the measurements is to confirm an adequate virologic response to ART, indicating appropriate regimen selection and patient adherence to therapy.
+Repeat viral load measurement should be performed at 4- to 8-week intervals until the level falls below the assay's limit of detection (BIII). - In patients with viral suppression, with ART modification because of drug toxicity or for regimen simplification.
 Viral load measurement should be performed within 4 to 8 weeks after changing therapy (AIII).
 The purpose of viral load monitoring at this point is to confirm the effectiveness of the new regimen. - In patients on a stable, suppressive ARV regimen.
-Viral load should be repeated every 3 to 4 months (AIII) or as clinically indicated to confirm continuous viral suppression.
-Clinicians may extend the interval to 6 months for adherent patients whose viral load has been suppressed for more than 2 years and whose clinical and immunologic status is stable (AIII). - In patients with suboptimal response.
+Viral load measurement should be repeated every 3 to 4 months (AIII) or as clinically indicated to confirm continuous viral suppression.
+Clinicians may extend the interval to 6 months for adherent patients whose viral load has been suppressed for more than a year, whose clinical and immunologic status is stable, and who are not at risk for inadequate adherence (AIII). - In patients with virologic failure who require a change in ARV regimen.
+Plasma viral load should be measured before ART change and within 4 to 8 weeks after treatment modification (AIII).
+The purpose of the measurements is to confirm an adequate virologic response to the new regimen.
+Repeat viral load measurement should be performed at 4- to 8-week intervals until the level falls below the assay's limit of detection (BIII).
+If viral suppression is not possible, repeat viral load measurement every 3 months or more frequently if indicated (AIII). - In patients with suboptimal response.
 The frequency of viral load monitoring will depend on clinical circumstances, such as adherence and availability of further treatment options.
-In addition to viral load monitoring, a number of additional factors, such as patient adherence to prescribed medications, suboptimal drug exposure, or drug interactions, should be assessed.
-Patients who fail to achieve viral suppression should undergo resistance testing to aid in the selection of an alternative regimen (see Drug-Resistance Testing and Virologic Failure and Suboptimal Immunologic Repsonse sections).
+In addition to viral load monitoring, several other factors-such as patient adherence to prescribed medications, suboptimal drug exposure, or drug interactions-should be assessed.
+Patients who fail to achieve viral suppression should undergo drug-resistance testing to aid in the selection of an alternative ARV regimen (see the Drug-Resistance Testing and Virologic Failure sections).